 That’s the lasting support that comes with an endowment fund.

-“It’s an ongoing need,” O.C. said in a 2015 interview.
+“It’s an ongoing need,” the late O.C. said in a 2015 interview.
 They set up the fund so 25% of the available grant money supports services for shut-ins (Dorothy Boldt was a stroke victim) and the rest for the church to use as needed.